Skip to content

 • Represent probabilities associated with the normal distribution by areas of shaded regions under the normal curve, which may extend to ±

-• Apply the empirical rule to make judgements and solve problems involving probabilities of normally distributed data: that for normal distributions, approximately 68% of data lie within one standard deviation of the mean, approximately 95% within two standard deviations of the mean and approximately 99.7% within three standard deviations of the mean
+• Apply the Loading to make judgements and solve problems involving probabilities of normally distributed data: that for normal distributions, approximately 68% of data lie within one standard deviation of the mean, approximately 95% within two standard deviations of the mean and approximately 99.7% within three standard deviations of the mean

 • Use graphing applications to explore the normal distribution, graph the probability density function fx=1σ2πe-(x-μ)22σ2, verify the empirical rule and graph the cumulative distribution function